Skip to main content

 Standard Price Includes:

-• Six breakfasts, seven lunches and six dinners
+• five breakfasts, six lunches and five dinners

 • Six days of rowing